Look at Me Girl: Reception

-Billboard mentioned that Vee's "old familiar style" became more distinct as the album progressed."
+Billboard mentioned that Vee's "old familiar style" became more distinct as the album progressed.

-Record Mirror stated that there was little to recommend from the album apart from Vee's "ever pleasant inoffensive voice".

 Cashbox gave a positive review, saying that Vee "goes off into such different sounds as "Lil' Red Riding Hood", "Sweet Pea", and "Sunny" for a host of easily recognizable sounds rendered with smooth individuality."

 Disc and Music Echo admired the "Fresh treatments of some fresh material."

 The Ottawa Journal praised The Strangers along with Vee's singing, mentioning that Vee had not "lost his vocal punch".